David A. Kenny

 clist = the SPSS names of the covariates separated by spaces (make sure the number of names is equal the number of covariates).

-Note carefully what terms have quotes and what do not and where the slashes are where they are not.
+Note carefully which terms have quotes and which do not and where the slashes are where they are not.

-If a non-English version of SPSS is being used, ModText changes the language to English.
+If a non-English version of SPSS is being used, MedText changes the language to English.
 It does not currently change the language back to the original language.

 Warnings

-ModText provides 8 possible warnings.
+MedText provides eleven possible warnings.
 The user needs to pay careful attention to them.
+Note that the example below produces two warnings.

 1. The outcome variable is dichotomous and logistic regression, not multiple regression, should be used.
 The output from MedText in this case is wrong!